The New Year often means a time for planning – but what is the difference between a marketing strategy and a marketing

 - Helps to differentiate you from your competitors – identifying and leveraging your unique differences will ensure you stand out

-- Engages and motivates employees – a clear vision and purpose helps employees to understand how they can help the business achieve its goals
+- Engages and motivates employees – a clear vision and purpose to help employees understand how they can help the business achieve its goals

 - Serves as a foundation for all your marketing activity – all your tactical marketing activity should be driven by the marketing strategy and focused on achieving your business objectives

 - Should be easy to understand and implement

 What’s the difference between a marketing strategy and a marketing plan?

 Marketing planning usually happens once the marketing strategy has been developed.
 It’s a tactical ‘to-do’ list of short and medium-term marketing activities.
 A plan will have specific deadlines, budgets and objectives, all of which are focused on achieving the over-arching objectives set out in the marketing strategy.